erizov/Professor/semester_6/lecture_32_distributed_ml/data_parallelism/README.md

 ### Comprehension

 1. Can you explain hDatasetata Parallelism works in your own words?
-2. What is the key insight or technique that makes Data Parallelism efficient?
+2. What is the key insight or technique that makes Content Parallelism efficient?

 ### Analysis